Yeshiva Darchei Torah: History

-It has been operating long enough to have parents who graduated from it, including on the board of directors.
+There are parents who graduated from it on the board of directors.

-The Yeshiva will celebrate its 50th Anniversary next year in 2023.
+The Yeshiva celebrated its 50th anniversary in 2023.

-The school is growing; a decade after having 1,400 students, it has over 2,000 enrolled students in pre-kindergarten through post-high school seminary.
-The bais medrash has been described as "large".
-In early 2019, the yeshiva notified parents that they had recently refinanced their mortgage.
+The school had 1,400 students in 2008 which later grew to over 2,500 enrolled students in pre-kindergarten through post-high school seminary.

 On May 16, 2018, United States Secretary of Education Betsy DeVos became the first high-profile federal government official to visit a yeshiva, which was a two-day visit to Yeshiva Darchei Torah and to another school, a girls’ high school in Manhattan, called Manhattan High School for Girls.
 The visit was organized by the Agudath Israel of America organization.

-Location

-Darchei is located at the "site of... a once-world-famous resort."
-Far Rockaway "flourished in the 1940s but withered... [in the] 1960s" until "a few Jewish families... started the Hebrew Free Loan Society for new home buyers."
-In 2008 The New York Times wrote that "the area's Orthodox Jewish community... now constitutes a fifth of the 48,344 people" and that Darchei, "with 1,400 students, exceeds Far Rockaway High School in size."
+In May 2024, Darchei Torah began construction on a new, 94,000-square-foot set of buildings that will include its first state-of-the-art residence hall, a new beis medrash (study hall) for its high school, and 15 classrooms.

 Elementary

 The school's lower grades have grade-appropriate studies for both religious and secular subjects, supplemented by a library and a schoolwide literacy program.
 While most students benefit from the school's STEM offerings, Darchei's "policy of inclusion for some special-needs children" makes its special education wing an important component.